jorisvink/sanctum/README.md

 seperated VPN daemon capable of transporting encrypted network traffic between two peers.

-**This is a work in progress and is not considered done.**
+**This is a work in progress and is not in a useable state yet.**

 ### Mythology

 Whats with the weird mythology around this project?

-It's fun, but doesn't make it less of a serious project.
+It's fun, but it doesn't make it less of a serious project.

 ## Privilege separation